Petr Hlaváček: Biography

 He grew up in South Moravia in Boršice, near Buchlov Castle.
 From 1965 to 1969 he studied at the Secondary Technical School in Zlin leather.
 Upon graduation he worked at a shoe factory, Svit, as a production foreman.
 From 1970 to 1979 he studied at the Brno University of Technology.
 In 1979, he began working as a lecturer there.

 He was Dean of the Faculty of Technology at Tomas Bata University in Zlin from 2007 to 2011.
 On June 15, 2007, he was elected to the position by the Academic Senate of FT and on July 1, 2007 he was appointed by the rector.
 He was inaugurated on October 10, 2007.
 In 2011, at the beginning of the next term of office, he resigned for health reasons.

-During his time at the Faculty of Technology he pedagogically led many students and elevated the field of shoes in scientific excellence.
-He was always first and foremost a particularly good person.
+During his time at the Faculty of Technology, he pedagogically led many students and elevated the field of shoes in scientific excellence.

 He was Vice President of the Czech Footwear and Leather Association for science and research.
 He represented the Czech Republic in international organizations such as United Nations Industrial Development Organization (UNIDO) and was an active member of the UNIDO Leather and Leather Products Industry Panel.
 He participated in the international working group for the diabetic foot.
 He contributed to the new global nomenclature for shoe sizes published by the International Organization for Standardization (ISO).
 He was a sworn shoe expert and was chairman of the Chamber of expert witnesses - section leather & shoes.

 He long-term studied the history of footwear.